 Lin, Chen-kuo and Michael Radich [Eds.], A Distant Mirror – Articulating Indic Ideas in Sixth and Seventh Century Chinese Buddhism.
-Hamburg Buddhist Studies 3, Hamburg: Hamburg University Press 2014.
+Hamburg Buddhist Studies 3, Hamburg: Hamburg Buddhist Studies 2014.
 The book is freely available (PDF).

 Buddhist Cosmic Unity: An Edition, Translation and Study of the "Anūnatvāpūrṇatvanirdeśaparivarta"